kaleid-liner/jekyll-klblog/_posts/2019-06-02-epoll-web-server.md

 The epoll API monitors multiple file descriptors to see if I/O is possible on any of them.
 To understand epoll, I recommend [this post](<https://medium.com/@copyconstruct/the-method-to-epolls-madness-d9d2d6378642>), a well-written article that explains low-level details of epoll thoroughly and differentiates between level-triggered and edge-triggered mode.

+> Note: As mentioned above, this post just document some **pitfalls** while using epoll.
+So it assumes that you had some basic knowledge about epoll or even have started to work on it.
+The [post](https://medium.com/@copyconstruct/the-method-to-epolls-madness-d9d2d6378642) and doc will be helpful if you didn't.
+The root of this post is based on the fact that, even if you have understood epoll, it's still error-prone.

 ## Use thread pool

 Before taking epoll into consideration, to improve performance and throughput of your web server, you have to utilize your multicore processor.
 Using `fork` requires little work.
 But it's better to use Posix Thread.
 And as creating a thread every time a request comes is not negligible, creating a thread pool while initializing the server is a sensible choice.